dsjambekar/100DaysOfCode-MyBlog/README.md

 Just added theme toggle button.
 Thought it will be something difficult.
 Still it is satifying.
 Followed this tutorial - https://www.smashingmagazine.com/2020/04/dark-mode-react-apps-styled-components/

+#Day7-#Day16
+I did lot of other stuff in between which I couldn't really push to git as it was just practicing some imprompto tutorials.
+I learnt about identity in asp.net core.
+Started react tutorial on Scrimba by Bob Ziroll.
+Created a digital business card based on the tutorial.

+#Day17
+As I am working on React tutorial, I created a journal for my #100DaysOfCode journey.
+I am going to put my day details in a normal json file and show that info on the app.
+Nothing much.
+Later, I have plan to put all this in one blog (journal + digital business card).
+Let's see.
+Hoping for the best.